CiscoDevNet/terraform-provider-mso/website/docs/r/schema_template_service_graph.html.markdown

 ## Attribute Reference ##

 The only Attribute exposed for this resource is `id`.
-Which is set to the name of Service Graph created.
+Which is set to the id of Service Graph created.

 ## Importing ##